 12.8 The Assessment Sub-Committee shall investigate a suspected breach of regulations to assess whether or not there was a breach.
+This investigation will include a review, if relevant, of the proctoring recording and a review of the students answers which may include an antiplagiarism report.

 Where a suspicion of breach of examination regulations is to be dealt with under this regulation, the student shall receive written notification.
 The notification shall state that an investigation under this regulation has commenced, identify the suspected breach of regulations and invite the student to provide an explanation within two working days.
-The student may request that these time frames or dates be extended but due to the tight timeframe surrounding the correction of Assessments, such an extension may result in the student's marks being withheld from the student and where relevant, subject to Regulation 4, the student's employer pending the completion of this process.
+The student may request that these time frames or dates be extended but due to the tight timeframe surrounding the correction of examinations, such an extension may result in the student's marks being withheld from the student and where relevant, subject to Regulation 4, the student's employer pending the completion of this process.
+Students will be able to request a copy of the material which the Assessment Sub-Committee will review.
+This may include a copy of the proctoring recording and the anti-plagiarism report, if relevant.

-- 12.8.1 The Assessment Sub-Committee shall set out whether they judge a breach of a regulation to have taken place and the reasons for that judgement. - 12.8.2 If the instance is confirmed as a breach of regulations by the Assessment Sub-Committee subject to 12.10 below, the Assessment Sub-Committee may impose the following penalties: - (i) Assigning a reduced mark for the assessment; or - (ii) Assigning a mark of zero for that assessment; or - (iii) Cancelling the assessment during which the breach took place.
+- 12.8.1 The Assessment Sub-Committee shall set out whether they judge a breach of a regulation to have taken place and the reasons for that judgement. - 12.8.2 If the instance is confirmed as a breach of regulations by the Assessment Sub-Committee subject to 12.10 below, the Assessment Sub-Committee may impose the following penalties: - (i) Assigning a reduced mark for the assessment; or - (ii) Assigning a mark of zero for that assessment; or - (iii) Cancelling the examination during which the breach took place.
 Students should note that if this relates to an end of course examination then this would render any other Required Assessments attempted at that examination sitting invalid.